 This document is intended to provide some brief background information on issues often of interest to potential new faculty members.
 It can also serve as a starting point for more intensive discussions between the applicant and the representatives of the University.

-For further support and information you may contact our senior faculty recruiting team:
+For further support and information you may contact our faculty recruiting team ("Stabstelle für Berufungsangelegenheiten"):